Trade, North Korea on agenda for Abe-Trump White House meeting April 26

 Trump and Abe agreed last September to start trade talks in an arrangement that protects Japanese automakers from further tariffs while negotiations are under way.

+Friday’s security talks will cover North Korea and the “continued realignment of U.S. armed forces in Japan,” among other issues, the State Department said.

-Friday’s security discussions are likely to cover investigations into the crash in the Pacific Ocean close to northern Japan last week of the first U.S.-designed F-35 fighter aircraft assembled in Japan.
+The discussions are also likely to cover investigations into the crash in the Pacific Ocean close to northern Japan last week of the first U.S.-designed F-35 fighter aircraft assembled in Japan.

-The advanced Lockheed Martin jet crashed in good weather about 135 km (84 miles) east of the Misawa air base in Japan’s Aomori prefecture on April 9.
+The advanced Lockheed Martin jet crashed in good weather about 84 miles (135 km) east of the Misawa air base in Japan’s Aomori prefecture on April 9.

 Japan’s first F-35 squadron had just become operational at Misawa, and Tokyo plans to buy 87 of the fighters to modernize its air defenses as neighboring China and Russia upgrade their military forces.